PrivSec-dev/privsec.dev/content/about.md

 PrivSec.dev is made by a group of enthusiastic individuals looking to provide practical privacy and security advice for the end user.
 We are security researchers, developers, system administrators... generally people with technical knowledge and work in the field.

-Just stick with Windows, Google Chrome, don't use 2FA.
 ---

 ### Tommy